chiskas2/333-RGB-LED-MiniCube/README.md

 The cube is really a 2D matrix of 3 columns by 9 rows.
 The 9 rows again are just positioned into a 3 by 3 pattern to make a cube (translated in software as a cube).
-One row is lit at a time, for a maximum of 1/9th intensity.
+One row is lit at a time, for a maximum of 1/9th intensity (as mentioned above).

 Rows run along the X axis (width).
 Columns run along the Y and Z axis (a plane).